Hand-Made Chakin Ire Naturally Dyed with Plants

 Chakin Ire 茶巾入れ are used in the Japanese tea ceremony.
 They are little cases to hold a moist toilette that can be used to gently wipe the tea bowl after drinking out of it.

-This piece is one of a kind, hand-stitched and hand-dyed with plants for color.
-Indigo and chestnut plants are used to color the fabric.
-It is made of organic linen with a waterproof lining.
+This piece is one of a kind, hand-dyed with plants for color.
+Indigo and tea plants are used to color the fabric.
+It is made of organic linen with a cotton lining dyed with kakishibu or persimmon dye, which is naturally water resistant and antimicrobial.

-The pattern is created during the dyeing process by pleating and pressing the linen between kuromoji, a traditional wooden implement used for eating sweets during the tea ceremony.
+The pattern is created during the dyeing process by pleating and pressing the linen against a wooden board.

 Approximate Size: 2.5" x 4.5"